daiyk/GeoSpatialVisual_RESTful_Unity/README.md

-# VLab Unity GIS Test
+# Spatial Data Visualization with RESTFul API
 A code test project for fetching GIS data from ArcGIS REST APIs and do data visualization.

 ## Dependencies